Covering Opioid Lawsuit Settlements in Your Community

 Fireside Chats

-These conversations will give behind-the-scenes looks at important reporting, resources, and expert takes on what’s going well (or what isn’t).
+These conversations will give behind-the-scenes looks at important reporting, resources and expert takes on what’s going well (or what isn’t).

-Watch the recording of our session with
+Watch the recording of our session on why you should cover these funds with

 KFF Health News’ Aneri Pattani here.

-Or the session on conflicts of interest with Regina LaBelle from the O’Neill Institute at Georgetown University Law Center here.
+Watch the session on conflicts of interest with Regina LaBelle from the O’Neill Institute at Georgetown University Law Center here.

 Sensitivity Reads